jerluo/Among-Us-Manager/README.md

 &nbsp;

-*Unfortunately due to discord bot limitations only 10 voice edits are allowed every 5 seconds per server, freezing the bot if multiple games in a single server change stage at once*
+*Unfortunately due to discord bot limitations, only 10 voice edits are allowed every 5 seconds per server, freezing the bot if multiple games in a single server change stage at once*

 ## Commands
 Start Command | Starting description